JulienLagarde09/integrate-Haken-Kelso-Bunz-Schoner-1985-86-Stochastic/README.md

 A set of Matlab codes to integrate that model at reduced dimensional level (collective variable/ order parameter), and at the level of the evolution of the components and movement itself using Euler scheme.
-Contains 3 systems:
+Contains several systems examples:
 1) HKB relative phase dynamics: Changing parameters controlling stability at the half time.
 See what happens!
 2) HKB coupled oscillators
 3) one HKB single oscillator driven by a periodic forcing function (a metronome beat?), the frequency (pulsation) of which increases in loops, shows the 1:1 Arnold's tongue

-2) Simulation of discrete and continuous dynamics: The EXCITATOR MODEL The stochastic version of the excitator model by Jirsa & Kelso (2005).
+4) Simulation of discrete and continuous dynamics: The EXCITATOR MODEL The stochastic version of the excitator model by Jirsa & Kelso (2005).
 In the file: Excit_Euler.
 Both a single excitator perturbed, and two coupled excitators.